 Burglary and Theft are crimes that are taken very seriously in the Miami, Florida area.
 Without the proper legal representation of a theft lawyer an individual who is charged with theft or burglary does not stand much of a chance in the court system.
 A burglary defense attorney is one who is well versed in the law regarding burglary & theft and has the knowledge to defend your case effectively.

-A theft lawyer in the Miami, Florida area will be able to best represent individuals who have been charged with the crime of burglary, armed robbery, shoplifting, auto burglary, or any other type of crime that falls under the category of burglary or theft.
+A burglary defense attorney in the Miami, Florida area will be able to best represent individuals who have been charged with the crime of burglary, armed robbery or any other type of crime that falls under the category of burglary or theft.
 Burglary can be defined as breaking and entering into a home or place of business and depending on the action it can be charged as either a felony or a misdemeanor.

-Miami, Florida law officials take both robbery and burglary extremely serious which is why it is going to be necessary to obtain the services of a theft lawyer, if you or someone you know has been charged with burglary and is in need of grandtheft defense.
+Miami, Florida law officials take both robbery and burglary extremely seriously which is why it is going to be necessary to obtain the services of a burglary defense attorney if you or someone you know has been charged with burglary and is in need of grand theft defense.

 Burglary is also known as breaking and entering.
 It does not matter if it is a home invasion, business, building or motor vehicle of any sort.
 If there is intention of committing a crime inside then it is considered to be a burglary.
 If found guilty of burglary an individual can face between 5 years to a lifetime behind bars.
 Depending on the severity of a burglary it can be charged as a first-degree felony.

 Theft crimes are categorized as either petit theft or grand theft.
-Petit theft is defined as illegally taking property that does not have a value of more then $300 from another person.
-Grand theft is the action of taking property that has more then $300 value from another person or business.
+Petit theft is defined as illegally taking property that does not have a value of more than $300 from another person.
+Grand theft is the action of taking property that has more than $300 value from another person or business.

 - Jail and prison time